AfriSpeech/awesome-africa-nlp/README.md

-# Awesome African Open-Source Projects
+# Awesome African Open-Source NLP Projects

-A curated list of 200+ awesome open-source projects made by African developers.
+A curated list of 200+ awesome open-source natural language processing projects.

 If you would like to contribute, please check out our [Contribution Guide](docs/CONTRIBUTING.md).